marijnh/Eloquent-JavaScript/16_game.md

 {{index "pausing (exercise)", "escape key", keyboard, "runLevel function", "event handling"}}

-Make it possible to pause (suspend) and unpause the game by pressing the [esc]{keyname} key.
-You can do this by changing the `runLevel` function to set up a keyboard event handler that interrupts or resumes the animation whenever the [esc]{keyname} key is hit.
+Make it possible to pause (suspend) and unpause the game by pressing [esc]{keyname}.
+You can do this by changing the `runLevel` function to set up a keyboard event handler that interrupts or resumes the animation whenever [esc]{keyname} is hit.

 {{index "runAnimation function"}}